-Two sites in cat primary visual cortex.
+Two sites in cat VI (Singer, 1995b)7].
 Their receptive fields are shown (1, 2).
-The figures on the right are crosscorrelation functions; a peak at time=0 indicates synchrony between the two sites.
+The figures on the right are cross-correlation functions; a peak at time=0 indicates synchrony between the two sites.
 A single bar of light that activates both sites causes them to synchronize (A, D), as do two bars of light moving in the same direction over the two receptive fields (B, E).
 Two bars of light moving in different directions do not induce synchrony (C, F).